2J6A5429.jpg

 Cabbage Patch Kids

-The exhibition will be accompanied by a series of public interventions, described by the artist as fleeting street sculptures, taking place without prior warning to the general public across central London.
-This involves a process described by the artist as “corseting concrete”, which requires hours of repetitive physical movement across a public space as the artist threads soft brightly coloured recycled fabrics through the crevices of neglected urban environments - a gesture in-tended to insist on visibility and to act as a catalyst for creating greater social awareness for society's so called invisibles, from mothers to construction workers.
-Through the process of creating the temporary work, Grad comes into contact with members of the public, prompting organic conversations about consumer culture, identity and visibility:
+The exhibition, “What Remains” will be accompanied by a series of public interventions, in both Central and East London.
+The interventions across Central London are described by the artist as fleeting street sculptures and will take place throughout last two week of August without prior warning to the general public.
+These involve a process described by the artist as “corseting concrete”, which requires hours of repetitive physical movement across a public space as the artist threads soft brightly coloured recycled fabrics through the crevices of neglected urban environments - a gesture intended to insist on visibility and to act as a catalyst for creating greater social awareness for society's so-called invisibles, from mothers to construction workers.

 About the Artist: